 - Travel Blogging and Social Media Influencer

-I make most of my money from being a Creative Producer, I keep my spending right down by doing Workaways and I supplement my income through blogging and influencing.
+I make most of my money from being freelance writer and influencer, I keep my spending right down by living in basic accommodation and I supplement my income through teaching a bit of English online and yoga in person.

 I work on average of 30 hours per week, sometimes more, sometimes less.
 But as a general rule, I work whatever hours suit me best and I take time off when I want to.
 Somedays like today, I will have worked 10 hours, but then I’m taking 2 days off (apart from checking emails and social media a bit).
 At the end of this month, I’ll be taking 5 days offline as a vacation so I can focus on the travelling part of my job.